Towards the understanding of the genuine three-body interaction for p$-$p$-$p and p$-$p$-\Lambda$

 \subsection{Projector method}

-An alternative method to isolate the genuine three-body contribution to the measured three-particle normalised mixed moments is the projector method~\cite{DelGrande:2021mju}.
+An alternative method to isolate the genuine three-body contribution to the measured three-particle correlation functions is the projector method~\cite{DelGrande:2021mju}.
 This method makes use of the subtraction rule provided by the Kubo's cumulant decomposition (Eq.~\ref{eq:cumulantFemto}) but, instead of evaluating them with the data-driven approach based on event mixing described above, it calculates $C([\mathbf{p}_i,\mathbf{p}_j],\mathbf{p}_k)$ using the measured or the calculated two-particle correlation function and the projection of the third non-interacting (spectator) particle.
 The method is described in Ref.~\cite{DelGrande:2021mju}.
-Given the three-particle normalised mixed moments, $C(Q_3)$, and the two-body correlation functions, $C(k^{*}_{ij})$, the projector method provides a kinematic transformation from the relative momentum $k^{*}_{ij}$ of the interacting pairs $ij$ to the $Q_3$ of the three-body system $(i-j)-k$ under study.
+Given the three-particle correlation function, $C(Q_3)$, and the two-body correlation functions, $C(k^{*}_{ij})$, the projector method provides a kinematic transformation from the relative momentum $k^{*}_{ij}$ of the interacting pairs $ij$ to the $Q_3$ of the three-body system $(i-j)-k$ under study.
 The transformation is given by the following integral in the momentum space

 where the indices $ij$ denote the interacting pair and the projector function $W_{ij}$ is equal to~\cite{DelGrande:2021mju}

 The constants $\alpha$, $\beta$ and $\gamma$ depend on the particle masses\footnote{ $\alpha = \frac{4\ m_k^2}{(m_i+m_k)^2}+\frac{4\ m_k^2}{(m_j+m_k)^2}+ 4 \ ;$ $\beta = \frac{4\ m_k (m_i+m_j+m_k)}{m_i+m_j} \left[ \frac{m_j}{(m_j+m_k)^2}-\frac{m_i}{(m_i+m_k)^2}\right] \ ;$ $\gamma = \frac{4\ (m_i+m_j+m_k)^2}{(m_i + m_j)^2} \left[\frac{ m_i^2}{(m_i + m_k )^2}+\frac{m_j^2}{( m_j + m_k)^2}\right] \ .$}.